In Love and Death: Track listing

 All songs written by the Used.

 Additional track information

-The Used recorded 14 songs during the In Love and Death recording session.
-The two b-sides from the session are titled "The Back of Your Mouth" and "Into My Web".
-"The Back of Your Mouth" was released as a bonus track in Japan only and later on Shallow Believer and "Into My Web" was released on Shallow Believer.
+The Used recorded 15 songs during the In Love and Death recording session.
+The three b-sides from the session are titled "The Back of Your Mouth", "Into My Web" and "Under Pressure".
+"The Back of Your Mouth" was released as a bonus track in Japan only and later on Shallow Believer, "Under Pressure" was released as a digital single on iTunes in 2005 with My Chemical Romance, then added to physical CD reissues and the 2009 and 2025 reissue on vinyl and "Into My Web" was released on Shallow Believer.